New Vision, New Facilities

-The Sobrato Campus of Discovery and Innovation is a meeting ground for Santa Clara University and Silicon Valley with labs and work spaces supporting thought leadership, entrepreneurship, and global engagement.
-Undergraduate and graduate students get a head start on their career, gaining job experience and building a professional network through on campus projects and internships facilitated by tech and life science companies and community organizations.
+The Sobrato Campus for Discovery and Innovation is a meeting ground for Santa Clara University and Silicon Valley with labs and work spaces supporting thought leadership, entrepreneurship, and global engagement.
+Undergraduate students get a head start on their career, gaining job experience and building a professional network through on campus projects and internships run by tech and life science companies.

 STEM at SCU

-An interdisciplinary team of SCU students work with Aromyx to help digitize taste and smell.
+An interdisciplinary team of Santa Clara students work with Aromyx to help digitize taste and smell.